The adidas Country Ripple shoe features a clear rubber bottom with an embedded Trefoil logo.

 shoes; they also make certain that their name is legible on their aerobic shoes!

-Nike Air Digs volleyball shoe doesn't have a Nike logo, but the outside edge does remind the user of
+The Nike Air Digs volleyball shoe doesn't have a Nike logo, but the outside edge does remind the user of Nike "AIR."

 These examples from the Nike lineup (Air Darwin, Air Strong, and Air Super CB) add additional graphic information to the traditional herringbone outsole pattern: